LIME-ESA/lime_tbx/README.md

     - [x] The TBX must accept coefficients that also include data for the 1088 CIMEL photometer's 2130 nm band. (**NFR107-A**)
     - [ ] The TBX must accept coefficients made for any response function specified in the coefficients file. (**NFR107-B**)
 - [ ] Improve the speed of uncertainties calculation. (**NFR306**)
+    - [x] Ensure LIME TBX initial error correlation matrices are positive-definite, avoiding the overhead of computing the closest positive-definite matrix.
+    - [ ] Investigate if there's any other feasible and valid optimization method, like using `float32` error correlation matrices.
 - [ ] Fully migrate project to GitHub (issues, CI pipeline, etc.)
 - [ ] Allow users to simulate series of lunar observations, where not only the time varies. (**FR107**)